Mongolia's ruling party won only a slim majority in parliamentary election, early results show

 The Mongolian People's Party has recognized those problems but largely blamed them on other political parties.

-Naranchimeg Lamjav, a 69-year-old People’s Party member and leader of the elderly community, was among a half-dozen voters in formal outfits who showed up early at the polling station.
+Naranchimeg Lamjav, a 69-year-old People’s Party member and leader of the elderly community, was among a half-dozen voters in formal outfits at the polling station.

-“I support the current government led by Prime Minister Oyun-Erdene, because they are establishing justice and starting the new era of 30 years,” she said, wearing an embroidered blue robe.
+“I support the current government led by Prime Minister Oyun-Erdene, because they are establishing justice and starting the new era of 30 years,” she said.

 But some younger voters expressed disappointment with the People’s Party and said they chose younger candidates who they hoped would bring change.

-Enkhmandakh Boldbaatar, 38, said he voted for neither the People’s Party nor the main opposition party, the Democratic Party, saying they also had not performed well.
+Enkhmandakh Boldbaatar, 38, said he voted for neither the People’s Party nor the Democratic Party, saying they also had not performed well.
 Nineteen parties are vying for seats in the parliament.

 Corruption scandals have eroded confidence in the government and political parties.
 Besides the center-right Democratic Party, the HUN Party has emerged in this election as a potential third force.